 The shareable nature of this snack also adds to the harmony of spending time with loved ones.
 In China, they say that a family with mooncakes is a happy one.

 Good quality mooncakes can also be very expensive.
 So, don’t feel offended if you’re only offered a small piece to try!

 Pomelos, a citrus fruit that I’d honestly never heard of until moving to China, are very popular during this time.
 This is because they’re harvested in autumn.

 They’re quite similar in taste to grapefruit, but a little less bitter.

-Therefore, this fruit is a nice way for families to show their care for younger members while they are all spending time together.
+Therefore, this fruit is a nice way for families to show their care for younger members while they’re all spending time together.

 This has origins in another ancient tale about overthrowing an evil leader.
-Apparently, his name sounded similar to the local word for ‘duck’.
+Apparently, his name sounded similar to the local word for duck.